openmediavault/openmediavault-docs/new_user_guide/newuserguide.rst

 previously cloned boot drive would not mesh with the configuration and contents of data storage drives.)

 4. If a cloning mistake is made (let's respect Murphy's Law), a 3rd clone could become a “fallback of last resort”.
-Given that Linux package upgrades and OMV sub-version upgrades have little to no effect on network shares or the high level configuration of the NAS, a 3rd clone can be maintained that is updated only when the NAS configuration is changed.
+Given that Linux package upgrades and |omv| sub-version upgrades have little to no effect on network shares or the high level configuration of the NAS, a 3rd clone can be maintained that is updated only when the NAS configuration is changed.